 When to Choose SitesUSA

-- You need deep demographic data, traffic counts, or trade area analysis alongside your maps
+- You need demographic data, traffic counts, or trade area analysis alongside your maps

-- You need GIS data layers that go beyond visual mapping
+- You need data layers and analytical tools that go beyond visual mapping

 Can You Use Both?

 Yes, and many brokers do.
-A common workflow is to use CRE Retail Maps for the fast-turnaround retail maps that go into every listing package and tenant presentation, and to use SitesUSA for the high-stakes OMs where deep demographic analysis and custom aerial site plans justify the investment and timeline.
+A common workflow is to use CRE Retail Maps for the branded retail maps that go into every listing package and tenant presentation, and SitesUSA's REGIS Online for the deals where deep demographic analysis, traffic data, and trade area research justify the investment.

-The tools serve different purposes.
+The tools solve different problems.
 CRE Retail Maps replaces the hours you'd spend in PowerPoint building retail maps from scratch.
 SitesUSA replaces the research analyst who would compile demographic and traffic data.
-Knowing which tool fits which job is the key to producing great deliverables without blowing your budget or your timeline.
+Knowing which tool fits which job is the key to producing great deliverables without overpaying for features you don't need.